maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

 :class:`HildonDateButton` is a widget that shows a text label and a date, and allows the user to select a different date.
-Visually, it's a button that, once clicked, presents a :class:`HildonPickerDialog` containing a :class:`HildonDateSelector` .
+Visually, it's a button that, once clicked, presents a :class:`PickerDialog` containing a :class:`HildonDateSelector` .
 Once the user selects a different date from the selector, this will be shown in the button.